top of page

 When I shifted both of those, everything shifted.

-I began to enjoy the not-freaked out feelings, even though they felt unfamiliar at first.
+I began to enjoy the not always-frazzled feelings, even though they felt unfamiliar at first.

 So how does someone invite the unfamiliar feelings to become familiar feelings?